 Emotional abuse is just as dangerous though it does not leave physical marks.
 A caregiver or other resident might threaten, insult, belittle, humiliate, isolate, or control your loved one, which can lead to significant psychological harm.
 Look for signs that your relative is afraid of someone at the facility or exhibiting self-soothing behavior.
 Financial abuse can be harder to spot.
 It can involve a variety of conduct, including outright theft, forging the resident’s signature, overcharging them for services, or exerting undue influence on them to give others money or property.
 It is helpful to have a family member designated to keep a close eye on your relative’s finances.

 Call the Police When There Has Been a Crime

 If your loved one is in immediate danger or needs medical attention, call 911.
 When you believe your relative is safe for the moment, but they have been the victim of a crime, contact the police through their non-emergency line.
-Elder abuse is often a specific offense, such as simple assault, felony assault, reckless endangerment, or rape.
+Elder abuse is often a specific offense, reckless endangerment, or rape.

 Inform the Facility